timbak94/Pokemon-Associations-Practice/pokemondb/README.md

 TRAINERS
   - each trainer should know its favorite pokemon
   - each trainer should know its preferred type
+  - each trainer should know all of the pokemon associated with its favorite type

 GYMLEADER
   - each gym leader should know what region it is in